pjotrp/once-only/README.md

 * Computations only happen once
 * A completed job does not get submitted again to PBS
 * A job already in the queue does not get submitted again to PBS
+* Not worry about submitting serial jobs

 Once-only makes a program or script run only *once*, provided the inputs don't change (in a functional style!).
 This is very useful when running a range of jobs on a compute cluster or GRID.
 It may even be useful in the context of webservices.
 Once-only makes it relaxed to run many jobs on compute clusters!
 A mistake, interruption, or even a parameter tweak, does not mean everything has to be run again.
+When running jobs serially you can just batch submit them after getting the first results.
+Any missed jobs can be run later again.
+This way you can get better utilisation of the cluster.

 Instead of running a tool or script directly, such as